philc/book-notes/relationships/the school of life - alain de botton.md

 * Vulnerability
   * Failure is what makes friends.
 Not winning.
 Hearing about the failure, what we're sad about, that we're lonely, how we're being embarrassed.
 It's endearing.
-    * (But what about demonstrating strength?
-Vulnerability, without power, is warm but irrelevant).
   * By being vulnerable, you're offering up the valuable opportunity for others to hurt and humiliate you.
-    * "Friendship is the dividend of gratitude that flows from an acknowledgment that one has offered something very valuable by talking."
 * Friendship
   * "Friendships cannot develop until one side takes a risk and shows they are ready to like even when there's as yet no evidence that they are liked back."